MSc Clinical Microbiology: Career, Skills, Scope, Options, Outlook

 What challenges may individuals working in clinical microbiology encounter in their careers?

-Some potential challenges that individuals working in clinical microbiology may encounter in their careers include keeping up with new developments, managing workload, working with hazardous materials, limited job opportunities, competition for jobs, ethical considerations, and dealing with difficult patients.
+Some potential challenges that individuals working in clinical microbiology may encounter in their careers include keeping up with new developments, managing workload, working with hazardous materials, limited job opportunities, competition for jobs, ethical considerations, and dealing with complex patients.

 Why choose an MSc Clinical Microbiology program?